arsedler9/lfads-torch/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2309.01230-b31b1b.svg)](https://arxiv.org/abs/2309.01230)

+**If you use lfads-torch in published work, please cite our preprint:**
+>Sedler AR, Pandarinath C. lfads-torch: A modular and extensible implementation of latent factor analysis via dynamical systems. arXiv preprint arXiv:2309.01230.
+2023 Sep 3.

 Latent factor analysis via dynamical systems (LFADS) is a variational sequential autoencoder that achieves state-of-the-art performance in denoising high-dimensional neural spiking activity for downstream applications in science and engineering [1, 2, 3, 4].
 Recently introduced variants have continued to demonstrate the applicability of the architecture to a wide variety of problems in neuroscience [5, 6, 7, 8].
 Since the development of the original implementation of LFADS, new technologies have emerged that use dynamic computation graphs [9], minimize boilerplate code [10], compose model configuration files [11], and simplify large-scale training [12].
 Building on these modern Python libraries, we introduce `lfads-torch` &mdash; a new open-source implementation of LFADS designed to be easier to understand, configure, and extend.

 # Installation